This is a very crucial question debated, by cardiologists , cardiac surgeons for long decades (of course our patients too need an answer desperately)

 The toughness of answering this question lies in the fact, it takes hardly three minutes , for a non flow limiting 30% lesion to transform to a life threatening ACS.

-Real world data reveals, most patients with multivessel CAD harbors, a minimum of half a dozen non flow limiting lesions.
+Real world data reveals, most patients with multivessel CAD harbor, a minimum of half a dozen non flow limiting lesions.
 CABG has a huge edge, in this situation ,as most of these lesions are proximal to bypass conduit.

 Counter point